 Rachel Burris is an Assistant District Attorney in the Dallas County District Attorney's Office in the Child Abuse Division.
 Currently, her responsibilities include coordinating physical and sexual abuse investigations for all of Dallas County law enforcement as well as acting as the liaison between the District Attorney's Office and the Dallas Children's Advocacy Center and its partner agencies.

 Lindsey Campeau is a detective with the Dearborn Police Department in Michigan and currently is assigned to the Child/Family/Sexual Assault Unit in the department's Detective Bureau.
-As a member of the Youth Bureau, she has extensive investigative experience working with juveniles, forensic interviewers, Child Advocacy Centers, CPS and therapists.
-Lindsey is a trained/certified child forensic interviewer through the State of Michigan, and has conducted hundreds of forensic interviews of children.
+As a member of the Youth Bureau, Campeau has extensive investigative experience with juveniles, forensic interview specialists, child advocacy centers, child protective services and child protective therapists.
+Campeau is a trained/certified Child Forensic Interviewer through the State of Michigan, conducting hundreds of forensic interviews of children.

 George Cannata is the Regional Director of Child Protective Services, Region 3 in Texas.
 He started his career with CPS over 20 years ago as a child abuse investigator.
 He has held many positions, including supervisor at the Arlington Alliance for Children (Tarrant County’s CAC), Region 3 CPS Academy Manager, Program Director, Program Administrator, and CPS Deputy Assistant Commissioner.
 George has served on Children’s Advocacy Center boards for three counties: Tarrant, Grayson, and Palo Pinto.
 He is currently the CPS Regional Director for 19 North Texas counties.
 He has both a Bachelor's and Master's degree in Social Work and is a Licensed Clinical Social Worker.